sergiomarotco/Network-segmentation-cheat-sheet/README.md

 High costs of information security tools and information security specialists

 ## Level 4 of network segmentation: advanced deployment of security practices at scale<br/>
 Stay with us, click "Watch".
-In the meantime, implement segmentation at level 2 :)
+In the meantime, implement segmentation at level 3 :)
+Each service has its own networks: Tier I, Teier II, Tier III.

 ### Advantages
 Implementing security services such us: